 Presents don't have to mean spending big bucks.
-Whether it's a promise to give your special someone a back rub, let kids have a sleepover or babysit for pals with little 'uns, your time could be the best present you ever give.
+Whether it's a promise to give your special someone a back rub, letting the kids have a sleepover or babysitting for friends with little 'uns, your time could be the best present you ever give.

 Our free DIY Christmas gift cheques above are specially designed for you to write in your own 'gift' and present them to family or friends.
 Here's a list of suggested Christmas cheques - please add your own ideas to the Free Xmas Gift Cheques discussion.

 Think about your other half and what makes them smile.
 You could make breakfast in bed, run a luxurious bath, rustle up a romantic picnic or let them pick a movie of their choice (no moaning).

 Or how about a "get out of the doghouse free" card, where you let them get away with a minor misdemeanour you’d have normally chewed their ear off about.

 For younger kids, one of the best gifts is time with their parents.
 Promises could include an outing to town, a favourite activity such as an afternoon painting or a kickabout at the park, a trip to a local museum or a cinema trip with popcorn.

 If you need ideas for older kids, consider something like an evening out, promising a sleepover with friends, or control of the TV remote for a weekend.

 Ideas for parents (from their children)